ahape/scrabble/README.md

 ## Configuration

 For Google authentication, you need to add the Client ID and Secrets to the local secrets store.
-To obtain these, you can create your autorization credentials by following the guild [here](https://developers.google.com/identity/sign-in/web/sign-in).
+To obtain these, you can create your autorization credentials by following the guide [here](https://developers.google.com/identity/sign-in/web/sign-in).

 To add these credentials to your local user store, run the following commands: